STORM-IRIT/Radium-Engine/doc/developer/plugin.md

 \page develplugin How to write your own plugin
 [TOC]

-Custom plugins can be easily add to Radium ecosystem.
+Custom plugins can be easily added to Radium ecosystem.
 In addition to the Ra::Plugins::RadiumPluginInterface API, Radium provides a set of tools simplifying the deployment of plugins, which among other things take care of the portability and relocatability of the